phonix-db/phonon_e3nn/DATA/README.md

 - The transformation matrix is defined using the [Phonopy convention](https://phonopy.github.io/phonopy/setting-tags.html#primitive-axes-tag).
 - The anharmonic properties correspond to the values at 300 K.
-- Please refer to the [official ALAMODE page](https://alamode.readthedocs.io/en/latest/faq.html) for details on the fitting error.
+- Please refer to the [official ALAMODE page](https://alamode.readthedocs.io/en/latest/faq.html) for details on the fitting error and
+[here](https://alamode.readthedocs.io/en/latest/anphondir/inputanphon.html#anphon-nonanalytic) for the nonanalytic correction.